wp-plugins/image-feed-widget/readme.txt

 * $divname is a name suffix for the list class. "myList" will become "image-feed-myList" (optional)
 * $printtext must be 1 if you want the image title to be printed below the image (optional)
 * $target is "samewindow" or "newwindow", depending on where you want links to open (optional, default = samewindow)
+* $useenclosures is "yes" or "no" (optional, default = yes).
+Use this if you don't want to use the <enclosure> tag in the feed and force the script to find an image link in the feed item description.
+Some feeds like flickr use an original-size image in enclosure and a thumbnail-size image in the description, don't ask me why...

 Example: